 Kookaburra dreams are often a sign of creativity and joy, as these birds are known for their mischievous and carefree nature.
 They may tell the dreamer to reconnect with their inner child and find joy in life.

-Kookaburra Mythology, Folklore, and Symbolism in Australian and Aboriginal Culture
+Kookaburra Meaning, Folklore, and Symbolism in Australian and Aboriginal Culture

 Kookaburras have been a significant part of Aboriginal culture for centuries.
 They are associated with mythology and folklore and are seen as symbols of good luck and prosperity.